 6. Sonic the Hedgehog (Game Gear/Master System)

-If you've played the guts out of the Genesis versions of Sonics 1, 2 and 3, you probably see yourself as quite the arbiter of all things old-school and Sega.
-Before deciding you've seen all the Sonic the 2D age has to offer, though, spend some time with the 8-bit versions of the series' initial entries.
+If you've played the guts out of the Genesis versions of Sonics 1, 2, and 3, you probably see yourself as quite the arbiter of all things old-school and Sega.
+Before deciding you've seen all the Sonic the 2D Age has to offer, though, spend some time with the 8-bit versions of the series' initial entries.

-Sonic 1 and 2 on the Game Gear and Master System share some cosmetic elements with their better-known counterparts, but for the most part are entirely new adventures - including early forays into vehicle sections and a dauntingly fast-paced take on the series' signature bonus stages.
-The titles survive on Nintendo's Virtual Consoles and various compilations; and on the shelves of the nation's thrift stores, just waiting to be dusted off by the right lucky retro-friendly hoarder.
+Sonic 1 and 2 on the Game Gear and Master System share some cosmetic elements with their better-known counterparts, but for the most part, are entirely new adventures - including early forays into vehicle sections and a dauntingly fast-paced take on the series' signature bonus stages.
+The titles survive on Nintendo's Virtual Consoles and various compilations and on the shelves of the nation's thrift stores, just waiting to be dusted off by the right lucky retro-friendly hoarder.

 5. Sonic Mania

 Sonic Mania is a delightful love letter to the best 2D Sonic games.
 Released in 2017 as part of the series' 25th anniversary celebration, Mania doesn't just pay homage to the legendary Sega Genesis games which inspired it, but actually surpasses some of them.
 It's the original concept infused with new ideas, and a refined visual style which evokes a strong sense of nostalgia.
-Sonic Mania is an absolutely delightful platformer which every Sonic fan should take the time to play if they've already run the original adventures to death.

 4. Sonic the Hedgehog (Genesis)

 "The game that started it all" is an easy way to say it, at least if you don't feel that it all started when someone at Sega brought a Mario game to work and said, "Guys, we need some of this action."
-Regardless of the character's origins, his debut was a resounding success, in one shot propelling the attitudinal anthropomorph to international recognition.
+Regardless of the character's origins, his debut was a resounding success, in one shot propelling the attitudinal anthropomorphic to international recognition.

 While establishing Sonic's signature zippiness to the satisfaction of a generation yet to discover the wonders of Ritalin, the series' first installment is also deceptively intricate, rewarding repeat play with enough extras and secrets to keep players interested until later sequels ramped up the speed even further.
-It's a snapshot into a time before buzzwords like Blast Processing changed the way we see the world; and to think the Nobel Committee continues to look down its nose at Sega for that innovation.
+It's a snapshot into a time before buzzwords like Blast Processing changed the way we see the world, and to think the Nobel Committee continues to look down its nose at Sega for that innovation.

 3. Sonic 3 & Knuckles

-Nowadays, when a developer releases new bits of game with bonus additions to the original title, we call it DLC and grudgingly devour it whole on launch day.
+Nowadays, when a developer releases new bits of a game with bonus additions to the original title, we call it DLC and grudgingly devour it whole on launch day.
 But back in the '90s, that extra content had no way of getting to you besides the medium of a whole other game cartridge; a special one, no less, that could be physically bolted onto older Sonic games to add a new character and teach kids all sorts of erroneous things about what an echidna is exactly.

 2. Sonic CD